Modern Slavery Statement

 (10% of our supply chain)

-- Buy from larger companies with turnover of more that $100m so that, by 2020 they will have made a Modern Slavery Statement.
-(E.g. Officeworks, Bunnings etc)
+- Buy from larger companies with turnover of more than $100m so that, by 2020 they will have made a Modern Slavery Statement.
+(E.g., Officeworks, Bunnings etc)

 Overseas Virtual Assistants